 - Smart Sensors (IoT), netpp on FPGA

-- New: Eval-Kit netpp node with various analog backend option for scaleable network based real time measurement
+- New: Eval-Kit netpp node with various analog back-end option for scalable network based real time measurement

 Industrial reference projects

 - Bulk firmware programming for mass production

 - Smart sensors for safety relevant power grid optimizations

 - Highly scalable process control / test & measurement (>100 slaves)

 The netpp slave library code is very compact.
 Besides startup code (crt0.o) and hardware drivers no excessive program logic is required for a bare metal remote control OS.